jayanthjaiswal/dl-project/README.md

 Maybe we didn't use a large enough set of recurrent layers, but training was getting very slow

+The relevant code for this section is under the "src" folder

 To include the dataset (which is private!!!) create a soft link in this repository called "project_datasets"
 (as in "ln -s <path to your project_datasets> project_datasets")